Upgrade to version 2.18.0: ClickHouse migration guide

 Before you upgrade Copied

 - Make sure your Kubernetes version is still supported by ITRS Analytics.
-Do not plan the upgrade on clusters that are still running Kubernetes 1.27 or 1.28.
+Version 2.18.x adds support for Kubernetes 1.34 and removes support for Kubernetes 1.27 and 1.28.

 - CPU